-The main feng shui goal in transforming children’s spaces is to create a healthy, loving and safe environment.
+The primary feng shui goal in transforming a kid’s room is to create a healthy, loving, and safe environment.
 An environment that will serve as an emotional and physical support during many experiences of their growth.

-A Feng Shui Consultation provides a thorough analysis of children’s space and offers you the best solutions, always taking into consideration their birth element, character, uniqueness, aspirations, and many other factors.
+A Feng Shui Consultation provides a thorough analysis of a kid bedroom and offers you the best solutions, always taking into consideration their birth element, character, uniqueness, aspirations, and many other factors.

-A simple Feng Shui “check-up” can be done by the parents who want the best for their children.
-Below are some basic steps you can take to provide your child with a healthier, happier and more nourishing environment.
+A simple Feng Shui “check-up” can be done by the parents who want the best for their kid.
+Below are some basic steps you can take to provide your kid with a healthier, happier, and more nourishing environment.

-Look around your child’s room and go over the basics.
+Look around your kid’s room and go over the basics.
 How healthy and fresh is the air he or she breathes in?
 Do you have any plants in the room?
 How healthy is the bed?
-How much natural light does your child get?
+How much natural light does your kid get?

 What is the quality of artificial lights in the room?
 Considering the presence of all electrical appliances, what would be the level of EMF radiation your child is exposed to?
 What is the “clutter level” in the room?
 Contrary to popular belief, clutter in children’s rooms can be easily managed.